jeslor/globe_with_connecting_cities/README.md

 # Interactive 3D Globe with Animated Flight Paths

-A captivating React application that visualizes global connections with an interactive 3D globe.
+A captivating React application that visualizes global connections with an interactive spinning 3D globe.
 Built with **React Three Fiber** and **Drei**, this project showcases smooth animations of flight paths between various cities around the world.

 ## Table of Contents